samuel-kroger/Maximizing-engagement-in-large-scale-social-networks/README.md

-# Maximizing engagment in large-scale social networks
+# Maximizing engagement in large-scale social networks

-Codes, data, and results for "[Maximizing engagement in large-scale social networks](http://www.optimization-online.org/DB_HTML/2022/07/8993.html)" by Samuel Kroger, Hamidreza Validi, and Illya V. Hicks.
+Codes, data, and results for "[Maximizing engagement in large-scale social networks](https://pubsonline.informs.org/doi/abs/10.1287/ijoo.2022.0024)" by Samuel Kroger, Hamidreza Validi, and Illya V. Hicks.

 The $k$-core of a graph is the maximal subgraph in which every vertex has a degree of at least $k$.
 Below we computed the $4$-core of the karate graph.
 Blue vertices represent the members of the $4$-core.
 Interestingly, both administrator (John A) and instructor (Mr. Hi) belong to the $4$-core!